These mini wallpaper projects aren't time-consuming or expensive and make the perfect DIY to refresh a ton of spots around your home, quickly.

 Wallpaper project ideas to DIY

-Last year we headed up to my sister's home, in Minnesota-- an 1800s riverside charmer.
+This is how it all started, last year we headed up to my sister's home, in Minnesota-- an 1800s riverside charmer.
 And as usual, we squeezed some time in for a little bonding over all our favorite DIY projects.

 She is super lucky to have a large dressing room and closet just off her bedroom.
 Because that much space opens a world of opportunity in interiors, right?
 We got to thinking outside the box when it came to the walls and eventually planned to add one roll of bold wallpaper to the back wall-- pretty birds from Burke Decor on a black background.
 This pattern I had actually used to decorate our powder room, as well.
 For such a simple DIY, it just goes to show how it's sometimes the smaller projects that can have the most impact.
 Whether you're on a budget or not, even just having one spare roll of wallpaper to hand can be the start of something beautiful.

-- Double sided duct tape makes an easy cheat to using paste!
+2. Paste (if using traditional wallpaper)/Double-sided duct tape makes an easy cheat to using paste!

 1. Jazz up the back of a bookshelf

 I didn’t even use paste for this job.
-Just a roll of good, old double sided duct tape-- an essential DIY supply in my opinion.
+Just a roll of good, old double-sided duct tape-- an essential DIY supply in my opinion.
 It makes it easy to swap the bookshelf background when you tire of the pattern, too.
 Which is perfect if you're anything like me and want to try out all the wallpaper ideas going throughout the year.

 2. Add interest to a drab entryway ceiling